"The owl of Minerva spreads its wings only with the coming of the dusk."

 Spaces of freedom, inspired by the Japanese historian Amino Yoshihiko, denotes places (both physical, symbolic, and spiritual) where people can find refuge and regain a sense of autonomy over their lives.

-These places are when upon entry, worldly ties, marriages, or even authority becomes null.
+These places are when upon entry, worldly ties, marriage, or even authority becomes null.
 In medieval Japan, these places took the form of temples, markets, or even mountains and the sea.

 Once people – such as abused wives – fled into such a temple, the husband or the authorities could not coerce them to return.
 They were legally, culturally, symbolically, and physically free from the bonds of marriage.